rlangc/rlangc/Technical Writing/AutoCAD User Guide.md

 Layers function like transparent sheets stacked on top of one another.
 Each layer can contain different objects (walls, dimensions, text, etc.), allowing better organization and visibility control.
 Benefits of Using Layers

-✔ Organizes drawings into logical components.
+✔ Organizes drawings into logical components

-✔ Easier visibility control (turn on/off layers when needed).
+✔ Easier visibility control (turn on/off layers when needed)

-✔ Color-coding and linetypes help distinguish objects.
+✔ Color-coding and linetypes help distinguish objects

-✔ Improves print quality by setting line weights.
+✔ Improves print quality by setting line weights

-4.2 Creating and Managing Layers
+<h3>4.2 Creating and Managing Layers</h3>

 Opening the Layer Properties Manager

-    Type LAYER or LA > Press Enter.
+- Type LAYER or LA > Press Enter
-    The Layer Properties Manager opens.
+- The Layer Properties Manager opens

 Creating a New Layer

-    Click New Layer (icon with a star).
+- Click New Layer (icon with a star)
-    Enter a layer name (e.g., “Walls”, “Text”, “Dimensions”).
+- Enter a layer name (e.g., “Walls”, “Text”, “Dimensions”)
-    Set Color, Linetype, and Lineweight.
+- Set Color, Linetype, and Lineweight

 Layer Properties Overview
 Property	Description